tom-osborne/qb-speedcameras/README.md

 # qb-speedcameras
-Originally an esx script that was "converted" to QBCore even though the files weren't using qbcore calls and were instead using nvcore
+Originally an esx script that was "converted" to QBCore even though the files weren't using qbcore calls and were instead using nvcore.

+- Heavily modified code
+- Added config

-Has pre-setup cameras already and should be reasonably self explanatory for adding new cameras (go into client.lua) if anyone posts an issue about adding cameras I will add instructions here.
+Has pre-setup cameras already and should be reasonably self explanatory for adding new cameras (go into cofig.lua) if anyone posts an issue about adding cameras I will add instructions here.

 ## Requirements